masmerise/livewire-toaster/README.md

     ],
 }
 ```

-For Tailwind CSS 4+ you'll need to add this to your `app.css` file:
+For Tailwind CSS V >= 4+ you'll need to add this to your `app.css` file:

+> [!NOTE]
+> Tailwind CSS v4.0 introduced a major change where you define your source content files directly in the main CSS entry point using the `@source` directive.
+This is the **most modern and recommended approach** for v4+.

 ```css
 @import "tailwindcss";
 ...
 @source '../../vendor/masmerise/livewire-toaster/resources/views/*.blade.php'; /* 👈 */
 ```
-or in `tailwind.config.js`:
+or into the file `tailwind.config.js`:

+> [!NOTE]
+> The `content` array still exists and functions in Tailwind CSS 4+.
+For many existing projects or frameworks, defining the paths here is a fallback or continued method.
+The config file itself is correctly updated to use the modern ESM `export default` syntax.

 ```js
 /** @type {import('tailwindcss').Config} */
 export default {